Dance To Devil’s Bridge Sedona, AZ

-So we proceeded to prepare the car, gathered our food and backpacks, and hit the road on a late Friday afternoon.
-Of course, we prepared the car and we changed the oil, filled the gas tank, put a gallon of water in the car, and checked air pressure in the tires for safety and we were ready to go.
+During the early morning, we continue with our usual rituals as well as prep the car, gather food, fill our backpacks, and hit the road.
+Of course, The day prior, we did a vehicle maintenance check, changed oil, filled the gas tank, put a gallon of water in the car, and checked air pressure in the tires for safety and we were ready to go.
 See more info on How To Prepare For a Weekend Road Trip Here:

-It was a picture perfect desert evening as we rolled into town just in time to relish the golden sunset that said “welcome to Arizona.”
+It was a picture perfect desert evening as we rolled into town.
+Just in time to relish the golden sunset that always says “welcome to Arizona.”

-We got settled in our room at a Choice Hotel, and then awoke early the next morning so we could continue onward towards Sedona.
-We packed our water, power bars, and lunch, as we were ready to tackle that Devil’s Bridge.
+Finally making it to our hotel, we settled into our room and then lights out for an early morning rise.
+After having breakfast and showering, it was time to continue onward towards Sedona.
+We packed our water, power bars, lunch and were ready to tackle Devil’s Bridge.

-We wanted to take the longer hike to make our hiking experience a little more fulfilling and see more.
+Since we enjoy hiking so much, we didn’t mind taking the longer path.
+This made our hiking experience a little more fulfilling and to see more of the landscape.
 The hike starting at the Mescal parking area is a little more than 4 miles give or take round trip, so not too bad.
-It is considered to be an easy to moderate hike.
+It is rated as easy to moderate hike.

 This is the route that is a little more scenic as well and is great for spectacular panoramic landscape photos.

-Prior to reaching the trailhead parking areas, we needed to take bathroom breaks and make sure our water supply was full.
-So we stopped at the Sedona Library just outside of trailhead parking areas on the two-lane road heading towards Devil’s Bridge hike.
-It was a very quaint library and a model train expo was going on this day.
-We peeked in the door and saw very long model train tracks and a moving model train tooting along the tracks set up on several tables!
+Prior to reaching the trailhead parking areas, of course I am in need of a restroom and water.
+The Sedona Library is located just outside of trailhead parking areas on the two-lane road heading towards Devil’s Bridge hike.
+This is a perfect stopping point.
+It is a very quaint library tucked away on a quiet street.
+A model train expo was happening during out visit.
+We peeked in the door and model trains are everywhere stretching out on several tables.
+What a sight!

-As you get close to the bridge area, there are a couple steep incline switchback areas that you will need to climb.
-The boulders and rocks may be hot, so be cautious as you find your grip to help keep your balance and to climb up.
+As you get close to the bridge area, there are a couple steep incline switchback areas.
+The boulders and rocks may be hot, so be cautious as you find your grip to help keep your balance to climb up.

-Then at the top you can wander, relax, eat lunch and carefully walk towards the bridge and take the money shot of the bridge or of you on the bridge.
+Then at the top you can wander, relax, eat lunch and carefully walk towards the bridge.
+This will be the place to take the money shot of the bridge or of you on the bridge.

-Some people take turns on the bridge, so everyone can have their own photo opportunity of standing on Devil’s Bridge.
-The day we hiked this trail, there were a handful of people, and the wait out on the bridge was very short.
+Most hikers took turns on the bridge, so everyone can have their own photo opportunity of standing on Devil’s Bridge.
+The day we hiked this trail, there were a handful of people, and the wait to walk on the bridge was very short.
 Everyone was courteous and took their turn on the bridge.